krzemienski/awesome-from-stars/README.md

 * [saurabh0719/automate-mediaconvert](https://github.com/saurabh0719/automate-mediaconvert): Automate video transcoding and generate thumbnails with AWS Elemental Mediaconvert and S3 :zap:
 * [rokudev/automated-channel-testing](https://github.com/rokudev/automated-channel-testing): Roku Automated Channel Testing: Selenium-based WebDriver + Robot Framework + JS Framework + Samples
 * [disneystreaming/automated-cloud-advisor](https://github.com/disneystreaming/automated-cloud-advisor): Automated Cloud Advisor is a extensible tool that aims at facilitating cost optimization in AWS, by collecting data for resources that are under utilized.
 In addition, this is a great learning tool for new DevOps/Cloud engineers that want to start automating things in AWS.
+* [Sukhdip-Sandhu/Automatic-Watermark-Removal](https://github.com/Sukhdip-Sandhu/Automatic-Watermark-Removal): Python computer vision project that aims to automatically remove the watermarks of stock images.
+The algorithm is designed off of those of Google researchers
 * [kubernetes/autoscaler](https://github.com/kubernetes/autoscaler): Autoscaling components for Kubernetes
 * [alirezamika/autoscraper](https://github.com/alirezamika/autoscraper): A Smart, Automatic, Fast and Lightweight Web Scraper for Python
 * [BenjV/autosub](https://github.com/BenjV/autosub): None